sofiandr/uws/README.md

 CP1, CP2, and CPz: these electrodes are located over the parietal lobe of the brain, which is involved in sensory processing and attention.

 Pz: this electrode is located on the midline of the scalp, over the parietal lobe.
 It is often used as a reference electrode and is involved in visual-spatial processing, attention, and working memory.

 ![eegch](https://user-images.githubusercontent.com/117298723/233794427-86db8c49-cb2d-4ccd-bb01-7680782daeb4.png)
 ![montage_mB](https://user-images.githubusercontent.com/117298723/233794475-d92a3050-4c10-4170-bd56-766100f6dc40.png)

+We can clearly see that all of these channels play a crucial role in attention which is the main focus of the wanted BCI information.

 # Analysis